Nestlé Tutbury

 Nestlé Tutbury is a large coffee factory in Derbyshire.
 It is the longest running Nestlé factory in the world, outside of Switzerland.

 Nestlé is the world's largest food and drink company.
 The site is not actually in Tutbury, which is Staffordshire, but Hatton, Derbyshire just across the railway line that separates the two counties.

 History

+Under a former company, the first Nestlé factory in the UK opened on New Road in Aylesbury in September 1870, which made condensed milk; with another at Middlewich in Cheshire in 1873.
+The company also had two sites in Switzerland, and another at Lindau in Bavaria in Germany.
+The Aylesbury Vale was a known dairy region.
+In Wiltshire, Nestlé opened another creamery in Chippenham in 1877, and Staverton Mill in 1897.
+All of these creameries were built directly next to railway lines.
+The Aylesbury site closed around 2002, largely making packet soups under the Maggi name.

+Tutbury was built in 1901 after the site in Staverton.
+It took the Nestlé name in 1905.
+It was built in Repton Rural District.
+It was the fourth Nestlé factory in the UK.
+Edouard Dommen, a Swiss mechanical engineer, founded the site.
+He retired in 1936 and returned to Switzerland.

 It made powdered milk during World War II.

 New buildings

 The new buildings opened on 9 June 1959.
+Ovens were made by Probat in Emmerich am Rhein, on the Dutch border, on the western edge of Germany.

+In 1965 residents sent a petition to Repton Rural District Council, complaining about the aroma of roasting coffee.

+In 1980 due to a slump in summer sales, workers were put on a three day week.

 In the early 1980s, the residents of Hatton were displeased at the noise from the factory.
 Steam expulsions happened every 20 minutes, throughout the night.

 Nestle updated the factory in 1990, with a £5.5m investment, replacing the outdated machinery, to open in 1991.
 The £7m new roaster plant opened in early 1993, with a £7m extractor plant being built.

+New units

+John Sisk and Sons, with contractor O’Brien Contractors built a £360 million plant over 61 weeks to make a 30-acre site.
+The new Gusto plant would open in late 2014, cost and £110m.
+The architect was Darnton EGS, the structural engineer was WSP.
+It was designed in Navisworks and Autodesk Revit, with 4Projects project planning software.
+DB3 was an architect.
+PCS were the structural engineers, and PCS of Derbyshire installed 325 WiFi nodes.
+StudioDH was another architect.

+In 2015 a new biomass energy centre opened.

 Employees

 Nestlé moved its regional office staff from West Bridgford to the Tutbury factory in October 1976.

 On Friday 12 September 1980 at 4.25pm, 30 year old worker Noel Dolan, of Bournville, fell 30ft to his death, when demolishing a boiler.

 The local Tutbury fire station, of Staffordshire Fire and Rescue Service, has staff from the factory.